 2005: After the Heads of State and Government and EU foreign ministers signed the Treaty establishing a Constitution for Europe the previous year: referendums in France and the Netherlands both voted against ratification. .

 2007: in January, Bulgaria and Romania joined the EU, bringing membership to 27.

-2008:- in June, the Irish rejected the Treaty of Lisbon, the recycled and repackaged European Constitution.
+2008: in June, the Irish people rejected the Treaty of Lisbon, the recycled and repackaged European Constitution, in a referendum.
 They were forced to vote again in October 2009 and this time, ratified it.
 This year also the start of the Great Recession, which was to create enormous tensions within the €urozone (see below).

 2009: Following the second Irish referendum, the Treaty of Lisbon came into force on 1st December.
 It abolished the three “pillars” of the EU and replaced unanimity with qualified majority voting in at least 45 policy areas in the Council of Ministers.
 It also established a consolidated legal personality for the EU and the created the posts of President of the European Council and High Representative of the Union for Foreign Affairs and Security Policy.
 The Treaty also made the Union’s bill of rights, the Charter of Fundamental Rights, legally binding.
 The Treaty for the first time gave member states the explicit legal right to leave the EU and the procedure to do so (Article 50).